1992 Indianapolis 500: Offseason

-A busy offseason began at the conclusion of the 1991 PPG Indy Car World Series.
-The biggest announcement was the return of Ford to the Indy car ranks.
-The Ford Cosworth XB was introduced to replace the aging DFX and the lesser-used DFS.
+A busy offseason began at the conclusion of the 1991 season.
+The biggest announcement was the return of Ford to Indy car competition.
+The Ford Cosworth XB engine was introduced to replace the aging DFX and the lesser-used DFS.
 It quickly became an engine of choice, and for 1992, was the powerplant for Newman/Haas Racing and Chip Ganassi Racing.
-For 1992, Ilmor introduced an updated motor (the 265-B), badged as the "Chevrolet-B", and it was fielded by Penske Racing singly.
-The rest of the Chevrolet teams utilized the existing Ilmor (265-A), now being referred to as the "Chevy-A".
+For the 1992 season, Ilmor introduced an updated motor (the 265-B), badged and commonly known as the "Chevy-B".
+This new engine was fielded singly by Penske Racing (Rick Mears & Emerson Fittipaldi).
+The rest of the Ilmor-Chevrolet teams utilized the existing 265-A), now being referred to as the "Chevy-A".

 Galles-Kraco Racing unveiled their new Galmer chassis for 1992.
 It met with instant success as Al Unser Jr. won the pole position for the season opener at Surfers Paradise and finished 4th.
-Teammate Danny Sullivan won a few weeks later at Long Beach, with Unser Jr. 4th.
-The chassis was expected to excel on street and road courses, but there were some doubts about its oval track abilities.
+Teammate Danny Sullivan won a few weeks later at Long Beach, with Unser Jr. 4th in that same race.
+The chassis was expected to excel on street and road courses, but there were some doubts about its oval track capabilities.
 Unser Jr. managed a 4th place at Phoenix, but both drivers entered the month of May at Indy with mixed expectations.

-Truesports fielded their own in-house "All American" chassis for the second year in a row, this time designated the Truesports 92C, and powered by the Chevy Ilmor-A. Previously Truesports had been utilizing the Judd AV engine.
+Truesports fielded their own in-house "All American" chassis for the second year in a row, this time designated the Truesports 92C, and powered by the Chevy-A. Previously Truesports had been utilizing the Judd engine.

+Team and driver switches for 1992 included most notably Bobby Rahal and Danny Sullivan, who essentially swapped rides with one other at Galles-Kraco Racing and Patrick Racing, respectively.
+In December 1991, however, Pat Patrick sold the assets of Patrick Racing to Rahal and his partner Carl Hogan.
+The team became known as Rahal-Hogan Racing.
+Right off the bat, Rahal scored a victory for the re-organized team.
+He won the second race of the season at Phoenix, leading wire-to-wire.

+Rookie driver Paul Tracy continued into his second year with Penske, and was offered his first attempt at Indy with the team.
+Arie Luyendyk, out of a ride after the shuttering of the UNO Granatelli team (and the former Doug Shierson Racing), landed a part-time ride with Ganassi for Indy and Michigan.
 After much fanfare of a pending retirement in 1991, A. J. Foyt brushed off the idea, and returned to the cockpit.
 He raced in the 1992 Daytona 500, and entered as a driver for Indianapolis.
 It would be his record 35th consecutive Indy 500 start.
 A crash earlier in the season at Phoenix left him with a fractured shoulder, but it would be only a minor setback.

-Team and driver switches for 1992 included most notably Bobby Rahal and Danny Sullivan, who essentially swapped rides with each other at Galles-Kraco Racing and Patrick Racing, respectively.
-In December, however, Pat Patrick sold the assets of Patrick Racing to Rahal and his partner Carl Hogan.
-The team became known as Rahal-Hogan Racing.
-Right off the bat, Rahal scored a victory for the re-booted team.
-He won the second race of the season at Phoenix, leading wire-to-wire.

-Rookie driver Paul Tracy continued into his second year with Penske, and was offered his first attempt at Indy with the team.